MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-shadow-it.md

 *Applies to: Microsoft Cloud App Security*

-# Discover shadow IT in your network
+# Discover and manage shadow IT in your network

-When IT admins are asked how many apps they think their employees use, on average they say 30 or 40, when in reality, the average is over 1,000 separate apps being used by employees in your organization.
-Shadow IT helps you know and identify which applications are being used and what your risk level is.
-80% of employees use non-sanctioned apps that no one has reviewed, and may not be compliant with your security and compliance policies.
-And because your employees are able to access your resources and apps from outside your corporate network, it's no longer enough to have rules and policies on your firewalls.
+When IT admins are asked how many cloud apps they think their employees use, on average they say 30 or 40, when in reality, the average is over 1,000 separate cloud apps being used by employees in your organization.
+Discovering and managing shadow IT helps you know and identify which applications are being used and what your risk level is.
+80% of employees use non-sanctioned cloud apps that no one has reviewed, and may not be compliant with your security and compliance policies.
+And because your employees are able to access your resources and cloud apps from outside your corporate network, it's no longer enough to have rules and policies on your firewalls.

 Cloud App Security's Cloud Discovery enables:

-- Discovery: Know what apps your users are using enables you to control and sanction what's being used, what's being shared, and how it's used.
+- Discovery: Know what cloud apps your users are using enables you to control and sanction what's being used, what's being shared, and how it's used.
 For example, one of the most common risks is users sharing corporate data from their personal email accounts.

 - Investigate: Gain visibility into what your users are doing in the cloud - this helps you shape how your employees use cloud applications and can be valuable when you investigate threats.
 For example, you might see someone connecting from an airport kiosk which isn't as secure as connecting within the corporate network, so you might want to let them access the data, but not download the data.

 - Identify threats: attackers can now gather information and data from the cloud without even entering your network, and malware can be sent through the cloud, for example malware sent to all users who sync with a directory in the cloud.

-- Control: Sanction and unsanction apps as needed, and control what should be done after you know what the risks are.
+- Manage and Control: Sanction and unsanction cloud apps as needed, and control what should be done after you know what the risks are.
 You can set automated actions for what to do when users perform activities that are risky for your organization.
 For example, do you want to block or limit sharing or downloads of certain content or to certain devices?

 ## How to discover Shadow IT in your network